Indonesia and North Korea share a unique and unlikely friendship, built on decades of diplomatic ties, cultural exchanges, and historical connections.

 These moments of cultural diplomacy helped foster understanding beyond official politics.

-Two women—one Indonesian and one Vietnamese—were arrested and accused of carrying out the attack using a highly toxic nerve agent.
+Two women, one being an Indonesian and one Vietnamese, were arrested and accused of carrying out the attack using a highly toxic nerve agent.

-While Vietnam strongly defended its citizens, Indonesia took a more diplomatic approach, offering support to its nationals while maintaining its neutral stance.
+Vietnam strongly defended its citizens, but Indonesia took a more diplomatic approach by offering support to its nationals while maintaining its neutral stance.

-As a leading member of the Non-Aligned Movement, Indonesia has encouraged North Korea to engage in diplomatic discussions and de-escalate tensions with the international community.
+As a leading member of the Non-Aligned Movement, Indonesia has encouraged North Korea to engage in diplomatic discussions with peaceful dialogue and stability on the Korean Peninsula.

 Unlike many Western nations, Indonesia has never severed diplomatic ties with North Korea.

-Both countries continue to operate embassies in each other’s capitals, keeping communication channels open despite global political shifts.
+Both countries continue to operate embassies in each other’s capitals.

-Today, Indonesia’s relationship with North Korea is low-profile but enduring.
+To this date, Indonesia’s relationship with North Korea is kept low-profile but still very strong.

-There are no major economic partnerships, yet diplomatic ties remain strong, built on a history of mutual understanding.
+Even though there are no major economic partnerships, yet diplomatic ties remain strong.

 [email protected] | + 86 10 6416 7544